• Skip to content

 Approval process

-• Submit application form with relevant fees, copies of property plans, trade waste meter details and pre-treatment device information to Council's Development Services section or a Customer Contact Point.
+• Submit application form with relevant fees, copies of property plans, trade waste meter details (for Category B) and pre-treatment device information to Council's Development Services section or a Customer Contact Point.

 • Undertake construction of your facility and arrange for annual fee payments to be made